Hydrodynamic limit and Propagation of Chaos for Brownian Particles reflecting from a Newtonian barrier: Skorohod Map: Construction and Estimates

 \section{Skorohod Map: Construction and Estimates}

 In this section we construct the system given in \eqref{eq:sysLaw} by applying a Skorohod map to the collection of Brownian paths.
-First we recall the classical Skorohod equation. \begin{lemma}[Skorohod, see \cite{KaratzasShreve}] Let $f \in C([0, T], \R)$ with $f(0) \geq 0.$ There is a unique, continuous, nondecreasing function $m(t)$ such that
+First, we recall the classical Skorohod equation from \cite[Chapter 3.6]{KaratzasShreve}. \begin{lemma} Let $f \in C([0, T], \R)$ with $f(0) \geq 0.$ There is a unique continuous nondecreasing function $m_f(t)$ such that